LEAT-EDGE/qualia/docs/Installation.md

 Use this setup if you do not plan on making modifications to one of Qualia's component source code.
 You can still develop your own, independent plugin with this setup.

+You can either install Qualia in an existing virtual environment with Pip, or create a new environment managed by PDM.

 ### Existing Python environment with Pip

 Any component of Qualia can be installed with `pip` in an existing environment by specifying our dedicated PyPI server URL [https://naixtech.unice.fr/devpi/penovac/qualia-nightly/+simple](https://naixtech.unice.fr/devpi/penovac/qualia-nightly/+simple)